Chapter 2 : A Magical Education

 “Oh, Defence of course.
 How about you?”

 “I can’t decide.
 Defence is really important, of course, but Astronomy sounds really good as well.
 And Transfiguration.
 And Potions.”

-Albus shuddered.
-He’d heard his dad’s stories about Potions often enough.
+Albus shuddered, remembering his dad's stories about Potions.
 Of course, he knew Slughorn was teaching it now and James said he wasn’t too bad, but he still thought it sounded difficult.

 Derek was listening to their conversation and something approaching alarm crossed his face.

 “Defence?
 Has this something to do with that evil wizard fellow you were telling me about?”

 Albus shook his head.
 “I don’t think so.
 I think it was always part of the curriculum.
 It’s supposed to be quite interesting.
 We’ll learn defensive spells, like how to protect yourself if anybody hexes you or anything.”
 Derek was looking even more apprehensive now.
 “Oh, most of it's just for fun.
 My brother thinks it’s really funny to give me jelly-legs and stuff, when nobody’s looking, so I’ll be glad to know how to defend myself.
 And we learn about vampires and werewolves and all that stuff.”

 “You mean they seriously exist?"